COSC481W-2021Fall/capstone-snack-attack/README.md

 ##### Sandra Sabatini - Team Member

 This is my last semester at EMU, majoring in Computer science, and mathematics.
 Married to a good guy, involved in my church, and i enjoy gardening and working out.

+##### Kulwinder Kaur - Team Member

+This is my second last semester at EMU.I work in Healthcare DME as a billing assistant.
+I like play Tennis, Travelling and spend time with my family.